raygesualdo/github-pr-opener/README.md

 # GitHub PR Opener

-When you first push a branch to GitHub, it returns a message similar to the following:
+When you first push a non-master branch to GitHub, it returns a message similar to the following:

 ```
 Counting objects: 637, done.